Sabine River Monitoring

 - Water quality analyses indicate that:

-- Conductivity, total alkalinity, total dissolved solids, sulfate, chloride, and dissolved organic carbon increase between Zones 2 and 3U, i.e., downstream of the facility outfall.
+- Conductivity, total alkalinity, total dissolved solids, sulfate, chloride, and dissolved organic carbon values increased between Zones 2 and 3U, i.e., downstream of the facility outfall.

 - All of these parameters decreased slightly below the upper part of Zone 3.